GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/01_introduction.md

 A stochastic model consists of:

+!!! quote ""

     - a list of (molecular) species present in the system of interest: in our case that would be the different genes, RNAs, proteins, etc.
     - a list of initial abundance for each species in the system, i.e. the number of molecules of each species present in the system at the beginning of the simulation;
     - a list of biochemical reactions that can occur in the system: e.g. substrate 1 (S1) binds with enzyme A (EA) to form a complex (C1A), represented on the form S1 + EA → C1A
     - a list of constant rates, one per reaction, that represent for  a given reaction the probability of one molecule of each reactant colliding and undergoing the reaction in the next time step.

 ![image](./images/list_reactions_species_example.png){width="700"}